 c.
 350 - Asian elephants are provolved; the resulting species are known as Sufants (short for Superphants)

 350 - The Campbell launched, a probe to Epsilon Eridani.

-351 - several entities are believed to have breached the First Singularity barrier.
+350 - several artificially intelligent entities are believed to have breached the First Singularity barrier in secret.

 352 - Immigration to Tir Sorcha Habitat closed to everyone but specialists.

 352 - First formal contact between the Option colonists and the Cishp on Titan.

 365 - The colony ship, the Tsiolkovsky ,the first manned mission to the stars, is launched towards Tau Ceti, a breathtaking step (equivalent to the late Industrial Apollo Lunar mission, and the Middle Information Age Mars missions in terms of relative expense).